vrail3/vrail3.github.io/README.md

 # Cybersecurity awareness site

 Simple temporary site that will be used to bring awareness to cybersecurity.
-Tries to scare the user, links to the correct video afterwords.
+Tries to scare the user, links to the correct video afterwards.